 WARNING: Be aware of the equipments height when working around overhead power lines.
-Contact with overhead power lines will cause serious injury or death
+Contact with overhead power lines will cause

 CAUTION: The steering mechanism produces numerous crush points.
 Keep hands well clear when Air Seeder is moving

 WARNING: Never allow others to ride on the equipment.
 Falling from the equipment while in motion can cause death or injury